Share this article

 Can dogs eat raw almonds?

-Raw almonds can grow a mold which produces aflatoxins, which can be seriously harmful for dogs if ingested.
+Raw almonds can be harmful for dogs, as they’re prone to growing a mold which produces aflatoxins.
 So, steer clear of feeding dogs whole almonds altogether, and especially raw almonds.

 Other foods that are not safe for dogs